4J Meats

 Three generations currently live and work on the property together.

-Pieces of that history still exist everywhere you look.
+Pieces of their history still exist everywhere you look.
 One of the original silos has been converted into a chicken coop, complete with nesting boxes from one of the original coops where hens were laying eggs while we talked.
 The family’s main house itself was converted from the original milking barn that once served the dairy operation years ago.

 Not preserved behind glass, but still actively being lived in and used every single day.